 Figure 2: Dissection of palate for staining.
 (A) The palate was dissected first using thin blade scissors to cut the hard palate, (B) then using the same scissors to separate the soft palate from the underlying connective tissue.
 After removing the tissue from the oral cavity, any remaining tissue was removed with the scissors.
 At this point, all that may remain are glands on the back of the soft palate.
 A razorblade was used to gently scrape away these glands.
 The (C) back and (D) epithelial surface of the completed dissection of the palate are shown.

 Figure 3: Measuring volume in whole-mount taste buds.
 (A) Whole-mount taste buds were imaged from the taste pore to the base of the taste bud so that the plane of highest resolution is the x-y plane.
-Each optical slice was viewed in vector-based image analysis software, and the contour function was used to manually outline the periphery of the taste bud stained with keratin-8.
+Each optical slice was viewed in pixel-based image analysis software, and the contour function was used to manually outline the periphery of the taste bud stained with keratin-8.
 (B) An example of one optical slice is provided.
 (C) The position of this representative section along the long axis of the taste bud is shown by the yellow line.
 After each optical section was outlined, a surface was created that represents the volume of the taste bud (white).
 Masking or duplicating the fluorescent channel corresponding to the taste bud (keratin-8 in D) or the tdTomato-labeled innervation (pseudo-colored blue in E) within the volume representing the taste bud.
 The fluorescence within the taste bud in (E) was used to generate a surface representing the volume of innervation within the taste bud (F, blue).
 (G) A similar approach was applied to whole-mount circumvallate taste buds imaged in the same orientation as the fungiform taste bud in A. (H) Measuring the volume of fungiform and circumvallate taste buds and their respective volume of innervation revealed that there is no correlation between the taste bud and innervation volume for taste buds sampled for either region.
 Scale bars in A–D, F = 4 µm; scale bar in G = 5 µm.
 This figure has been modified from Ohman-Gault et al.50.
 Abbreviations: FF = fungiform; CV = circumvallate.

 Figure 4: Representative terminal arbors in fungiform taste buds using sparse cell genetic labeling.
-(A) Whole-mount taste bud stained with taste-receptor-cell markers Car4 (white) and PLCb2 (green).
+(A) Whole-mount taste bud stained with taste-receptor-cell markers Car4 (white) and PLC2 (green).
 (B) This taste bud has two labeled terminal arbors, which are shown with the taste bud removed after reconstructing the fibers.
 (C) The blue arbor has 6 branch ends and an orthogonal height in the taste bud of 33.4 µm and (D) the green arbor has 7 branch ends.
 (E) The dendrogram corresponding to the green arbor is provided with each segment length in micrometers.
 (F–H) The distance between structures was measured.
 (F–G) The blue tracing in C was segmented and is shown in red.
 (G) The areas where this terminal arbor is within 200 nm of the light blue Car4+ cell are indicated by white arrows.
 (F, H) The terminal arbor represented by the green reconstruction is shown in magenta.
-(H) The green arbor is within 200 nm of both the dark and light blue Car4+ cells.
+(H) The magenta arbor (associated with the green tracing in 4B, D) is within 200 nm of both the dark and light blue Car4+ cells.
 Scale bar in A, B = 4 µm; scale bars in F–H = 5 µm.